The Color of Friendship: Plot

 During Mahree's stay, she and the Dellums family grow close.
 Mahree sees people of different races getting along and realizes how much she and Piper have in common.
 The two become good friends; Mahree begins to see her host family as individuals and learns to live among them day to day.
 Gradually, she develops a better understanding of what life under apartheid must be like for Black South Africans.

 When Stephen Biko dies under suspicious circumstances in the custody of the South African police, there are mass protests around the world, including at the South African embassy.
 In the wake of these protests, South African diplomats arrive at the Dellumses' house and take Mahree to the embassy, intending to send her back to South Africa.
 In response, Ron goes to the South African embassy and threatens to tell the press that the diplomats kidnapped Mahree from her host family.
 The embassy releases Mahree and she returns to the Dellumses' house without fully understanding what happened to her and why.
 During a discussion with Piper, she makes a cold offhand comment about Biko's death.
-Outraged, Piper shouts at her for being blind to the injustice of apartheid in South Africa.
+Outraged, Piper tells her off for being blind to the injustice of apartheid in South Africa.
 Hurt, Mahree runs outside, but Ron follows her.
 He tells Mahree that the United States had a long, hard history of trying to overcome problems, which is what South Africa is doing now, and she finally fully grasps what the liberation fighters in South Africa stand for.
 She reconciles with Piper.

 An epilogue-like scene at the end of the movie shows Mahree with the Dellumses at an African pride event in America.
 Ron delivers a speech that includes the weaverbird story, as told to him by "a new friend from South Africa."

 Mahree leaves the United States, now a very different person.
 When she returns home, the first person she greets is Flora.
 Secretly, Mahree shows her an ANC flag sewn inside her coat, signifying her decision to side with the Black liberation movement.
 Flora is touched and pleased.
 Mahree then releases the weaver bird.